What Are Interventional Psychiatric Treatments?

 Interventional psychiatry is a growing field within psychiatry that utilizes treatments other than these traditional psychotropic medications.
 When given in addition to traditional care, which consists of medication adjustments and psychotherapy, interventional treatments can enhance overall mental health.

-By relying on more than one treatment modality, psychiatrists don’t have to be so aggressive with psychotropic medications.
+By making use of more than one treatment modality, psychiatrists can be less aggressive with psychotropic medication dosing.

 Contrast that with if the same patient went to a psychiatrist with experience and access to interventional psychiatric treatments.
 They may still be prescribed an antidepressant, and potentially anxiety and/or sleeping medication.

-However, the interventional psychiatrist can also talk to the patient about other treatments that may be a good fit for them, such as ECT, TMS, and/or an available version of ketamine.
-Which treatment the psychiatrist recommends will depend on the patient’s clinical circumstances.
+However, the interventional psychiatrist can also talk to the patient about other treatments that may be a good fit for them, such as TMS, and/or an available version of ketamine.
+The recommended treatment will depend on the patient’s clinical circumstances.

-For example, if the patient has a commercial health plan, and no contraindications for TMS or the recently-approved intranasal antidepressant, Spravato (esketamine), then those treatments may be suggested.
-Shortly after starting the recommended medications and additional TMS or Spravato, the patient will begin to see symptom improvement sooner than they would have with the traditional psychiatric medications alone.
+For example, if the patient does not have contraindications for TMS or the intranasal antidepressant, Spravato (esketamine), then those treatments may be considered in the light of financial issues such as insurance reimbursement.
+Shortly after starting the recommended medications and additional TMS or Spravato, the patient will often begin to see symptom improvement sooner than they would have with the traditional psychiatric medications alone.

 When a psychiatrist sees that symptoms are improving faster with the interventional psychiatric treatments, they can be less aggressive with medications.
 This reduces the risk of adverse effects associated with the higher doses of these medications, and a better eventual outcome for that patient.

-Pacific Psychiatric Intervention & Wellness Centers has treated depression and anxiety patients with traditional and interventional psychiatric treatments at our clinic in San Diego, California for nearly five years.
+Pacific Psych Centers has treated depression and anxiety patients with traditional and interventional psychiatric treatments at our clinic in Del Mar, California for five years.

 I primarily saw patients with mood and anxiety disorders.
 At that point in time, I had minimal experience with any type of interventional psychiatric treatments.
 However, I quickly realized that there was a limit to how much could be done with psychiatric medications alone.
 This motivated me to seek out other types of treatments (or interventions) to offer.

 Around this time, I subleased a small office space in another doctor’s office, and with the assistance of my wife, a board-certified anesthesiologist, started offering IV ketamine infusions to depressed patients.
-This new endeavor, initially called Ketamine For Life, evolved into what is now known as Pacific Psychiatric.
+This new endeavor evolved into what is now known as Pacific Psychiatric.

-Pacific Psychiatric Intervention & Wellness Centers, now located in Del Mar, California, has grown steadily since its inception.
+Pacific Psych Centers, now located in Del Mar, California, has grown steadily since our inception.
 We are proud to offer many interventional psychiatric treatments, such as:

 - Transcranial Magnetic Stimulation